Can we help you?

 Are the fins included in the price of your surfboard?

 The price for most boards includes 3 removable epoxy fins molded in our factory for futures system.
 If you would prefer FCS, you can bring your own fins and we’ll install the plugs.
-The cost would be the same.
-We discount $300p if you want futures system without fins.

 When are you open?